BZajc/1Chat/README.md

+### You should keep in mind that the application is not yet completed, and I am still working on it, so certain features may be missing or it may behave unexpectedly.

-# 1Chat Documantation
+# 1Chat Documentation

 1Chat is a real-time chat application designed to connect users randomly for engaging conversations.
 With 1Chat, users can experience the excitement of meeting new people from around the world in a safe and moderated environment.

-### You should keep in mind that the application is not yet completed, and I am still working on it, so certain features may be missing or it may behave unexpectedly.

 ## Technologies Used